-Dr. Craig J. Wiener is a graduate of Peter Stuyvesant High School in New York City, and holds a dual degree in history and politics (American History and National Security Policy) with Latin honors from New York University.
-He received a Master of Science degree in Biodefense with a concentration in Homeland Security from the George Mason University Graduate School of Public and International Affairs.
-After finishing his Doctor of Philosophy degree in Biodefense at George Mason University in 2016, Dr. Wiener continued on in his current position as Senior Technical Analyst for the United States Department of Energy in Washington, DC.
-His dissertation, which established computer network operations as a major military innovation and traced the origins of computer network exploitation and attack capabilities within the U.S. Intelligence Community, has been hailed as a ground breaking piece of scholarship in the realm of international security and intelligence studies.
+Dr. Wiener holds a dual degree in History and Politics (American History and National Security Policy) with Latin honors from New York University.
+He received a Master of Science degree in Biodefense with a concentration in Homeland Security from the George Mason University Graduate School of Public and International Affairs and was conferred a Doctor of Philosophy degree in Biodefense at George Mason University.
+His dissertation, “Penetrate, Exploit, Disrupt, Destroy: The Rise of Computer Network Operations as a Major Military Innovation” is hailed within the national security community and academia as a ground breaking study that traced the origins of computer network exploitation and computer network attack development inside the U.S. Intelligence Community.

-Dr. Wiener previously served as Principal Consultant (Senior Advisor) for Strategic Planning and Analysis for the National Nuclear Security Administration’s (NNSA) Deputy Administrator for Defense Programs, Office of Program Integration (NA-14), where he provided program implementation planning to support the effectuation of the Nuclear Weapons Council’s 3+2 Strategy.
-Dr. Wiener also supported aspects of the Office of Research Development Test and Evaluation’s (NA-11) Advanced Simulation and Computing (ASC) Program concerning disruptive technology, as well as Advanced Radiography and Sub-Critical Experiment technologies.
-Prior to this assignment, Dr. Wiener was an Executive Policy Advisor for the Office of the Associate Administrator/Chief, Defense Nuclear Security at NNSA.
-Dr. Wiener developed strategic and operational policies, procedures, and guidance for significant or “hot topic” issues for DNS physical and cybersecurity responsibilities throughout the U.S. Nuclear Security Enterprise.
-His experience in the previous decade includes positions as a Senior WMD and Biodefense Analyst and Critical Environments Division Manager/Consulting Design Engineer for private sector firms supporting advanced science and technology and national security endeavors.
+Dr. Wiener previously served as Principal Consultant (Senior Advisor) for Strategic Planning and Analysis for the National Nuclear Security Administration’s (NNSA) Deputy Administrator for Defense Programs, Office of Program Integration, where he provided program implementation planning and efficacy analysis to execute the Nuclear Weapons Council’s 3+2 Strategy.
+Dr. Wiener also supported aspects of the Office of Research Development Test and Evaluation’s Advanced Simulation and Computing Program on disruptive technology, as well as Advanced Radiography and Sub-Critical Experiment technologies.
+Prior to this assignment, Dr. Wiener served as Executive Policy Advisor for the Office of the Associate Administrator/Chief, Defense Nuclear Security at NNSA, where he developed strategic and operational policies, procedures and guidance for significant physical and cybersecurity responsibilities throughout the U.S. Nuclear Security Enterprise.
+His experience in the previous decade also includes positions as a Senior Weapons of Mass Destruction and Biodefense Analyst and Critical Environments Division Manager/Consulting Design Engineer for private sector firms supporting advanced science and technology and national security priorities.